TransX402 Docs

 1. Install integration — Use a sandbox API key in the JS library or WordPress plugin

-2. Fund wallet — Fill a test wallet with IDRX via the /sandbox/fund endpoint
+2. Fund wallet — Fill a test wallet with IDRX (and ETH if needed) via /sandbox/fund or the Dashboard Sandbox page

 3. Access content — Open a paywalled page